Worcester and Hereford Railway: The West Midland Railway

 Friendly relations between the OW&WR and the NA&HR ripened into a proposed amalgamation, which would also purchase the Worcester and Hereford Company.
-A Bill for the purpose was introduced into the 1860 session of Parliament and eventually became enacted.
+A bill for the purpose was introduced into the 1860 session of Parliament and eventually became enacted as the West Midland Railway Act 1860 (23 & 24 Vict. c. lxxxi) on 16 June 1860.
 The combined company was to be called the West Midland Railway.
 Worcester and Hereford shareholders were guaranteed 4% from the opening of their line, rising to 5% in the third year.
-The necessary Bill was passed, and the amalgamation took effect, and the West Midland Railway was created, on 1 July 1860.
+The amalgamation took effect, and the West Midland Railway was created, on 1 July 1860.
 At the same time the Worcester and Hereford Railway ceased to exist, its undertaking having been absorbed by the new company.

 West Midland Railway amalgamated with the GWR

 Relations between the Great Western Railway and the West Midland Railway were not especially harmonious, and it came as a shock to many when in 1861 it was announced that they had settled their differences and were to be amalgamated.
-An amalgamation act would be needed but in the meantime the companies would act as far as legally possible as a single system.
-The Act came into effect on 1 August 1863.
+An amalgamation act of Parliament would be needed but in the meantime the companies would act as far as legally possible as a single system.
+The Great Western Railway (West Midland Amalgamation) Act 1863 (26 & 27 Vict. c. cxiii) came into effect on 1 August 1863.